Astable Multivibrator Circuit Using Op-amp

 Op-amp Astable Multivibrator Working

-In this circuit, the time-period is dependent upon the value of the resistor and capacitor.
+In this circuit, the time-period is dependent upon the value of the resistor and the capacitor.
 It also depends upon the upper and lower threshold voltage of the op-amp.
 This is how an Op-amp based Astable multivibrator circuit works.
 Now that we have understood the basics, we can move on to the calculation of the circuit.
+You can also check out our article on the Free Running Frequency of Astable Multivibrator to know more.

-The time-period or simply say the output frequency is determined by the value of the resistor R3, the capacitor C1, and the value for the feedback resistor ratio.
+The time period, or simply say the output frequency, is determined by the value of the resistor R3, the capacitor C1, and the value of the feedback resistor ratio.
 For simplicity, we are calculating the value of the resistor and capacitor with a 50% duty cycle.
 If the upper and the lower voltages are different, then the duty cycle can be more or less than 50%.
 We will assume the output frequency of the circuit is 1KHz.
-As the frequency is 1KHz, the time-period T will be 1ms, which we can easily find out from the formula T=1/F.
+As the frequency is 1KHz, the time period T will be 1ms, which we can easily find out from the formula T=1/F.

 To calculate the time period, the formula shown below can be used.